-Taking action, Hawaii became the first state to ban sales of environmentally toxic sunscreen additives, oxybenzone and octinoxate.
+Taking action, Hawaii became the first state in 2018 to ban sales of environmentally toxic sunscreen additives, oxybenzone and octinoxate and is poised to add avobenzone and octocrylene to the list of banned substances.
 Key West, Florida, recently passed its own ban.
 Fortunately, there are “reef safe” eco friendly sunscreens that are safe for the environment and for you.

 It’s tempting to think that you’re protected by slathering on sunscreen.
 Yes, you should wear sunscreen, but the best line of defense against the sun’s damaging rays is to keep your sun exposure to a minimum, seek shade when possible, and cover up!